SUV tears through house in Skyway

 An Auburn woman in her 70s drove her Subaru through her own home in March.
 She, too, had hit the gas instead of the brakes.
 She wasn’t injured.

-Also last month, a semitruck tore through a Pierce County house after being hit by a pickup.
+And last month, a semitruck tore through a Pierce County house after being hit by a pickup.
 The semi, which was carrying a load of sand to a construction site, had so much momentum after being hit that it flattened the car in front of the Spanaway home before narrowly missing the two people asleep inside.